Store architecture

 Multi-language and multi-currency

-Some of our clients operate in multiple countries and want to have each local store running on VTEX.
+Some of our clients operate in multiple countries and want each local store to run on VTEX.
 We provide a multi-language and multi-currency architecture for this scenario, which is explained in the following sections.

 Single account, multi-binding